 I started off buying a few preset packs before starting to create my own presets in Lightroom.
 Now I find myself using the presets I designed way more often than the purchased ones.
 Here are two images I shot today, alongside edited versions that started as presets.

 Original image imported into Lightroom.

-These three presets are all ones I designed myself.
-The edits of these images took maybe 10 minutes – for all three!
+These presets are ones I designed myself.
+The edits of these images took maybe 7 minutes!
 Presets are a huge timesaver, and I’ve really enjoyed incorporating them into my pet portrait work.
 Note that WordPress doesn’t seem to do a great job with compression of these images, so the edited images lack a bit of pop, which is much more apparent when viewed through a different application.